If you have a health condition or disability

 If you have limited capability for work, your work coach will discuss your situation and agree steps to help you start preparing for work.

-You will get extra money if you have limited capability for work and work related activity.
+You will get extra money (external link) if you have limited capability for work and work related activity.
 You do not need to look for work or prepare for work.

 You will need to agree to do certain things to keep getting Universal Credit.
-This is known as your ‘Claimant Commitment’.
+This is known as your ‘Claimant Commitment (external link)’.

 Your commitment is based on your situation and may be affected by the outcome of your Work Capability Assessment.